-In the first half of the twentieth century most Ukrainians in the UK lived either in Manchester or in London.
+In the early decades of the twentieth century most Ukrainians in the UK lived either in Manchester or in London.
 In Manchester there was a group of Ukrainians, mainly from Galicia, who came to the area as economic migrants in the years leading up to the First World War.
 The Ukrainians in London were mainly diplomatic representatives of the Ukrainian People’s Republic and the Western Ukrainian People’s Republic, other individuals involved in lobbying for Ukrainian political interests, scholars and students (see Ukrainians in the UK).

 The Ukrainians in the Polish Armed Forces under British command who came to the UK during the Second World War (appoximately 1,000) lived in military camps mainly in Scotland.
 The Ukrainians who arrived in the second half of 1946 with the Polish II Corps (3,000-5,000) were accommodated throughout the UK in unoccupied military camps, in which they remained until they were able to find employment and private accommodation.
 The 8,500 Ukrainian former soldiers of the Galicia Division transferred from Italy in 1947 were placed in prisoner-of-war (POW) camps in various parts of the UK, mainly in the agricultural areas of eastern England and southern Scotland.
 Almost all of the 21,000 Ukrainian European Voluntary Workers (EVWs) and their 860 dependants brought to the UK in 1947-1950 from continental Europe were accommodated in several hundred hostels throughout the Kingdom.
 In camps and hostels in rural areas, as well as in towns and cities, Ukrainians began to organise themselves into communities and formed branches of various organisations.
 At the end of the 1940s there were approximately 350 organised communities.